 Excellent Everyday Drives and Premium Rides

 This is where you can slip in and get a staggeringly good deal.
 If you work with a licensed dealer willing to do the bidding and buying, you can scour the enormous listings of salvage vehicles about to go up for auction.
 Competition for them is usually minimal, and because you’d be bidding against fellow dealers, the pricing is likely to remain low.
-Win on all fronts and find some surprising deals when you rely on a salvage dealer auction for your next vehicle.
+Win on all fronts and find some surprising deals when you rely on a salvage dealer auction.